adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/dateinput/v1/dateinput/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->

-Adaptive Form Date Picker (v1)
+# Adaptive Form Date Input (v1)

-====
-Adaptive Form Date Picker field component written in HTL.
+Adaptive Form Date Input field component written in HTL.

 ## Features

-* Provides the following type of input:
+- Provides the following type of input:
-  * date
+  - date
-* Allows replacing this component with other component (as mentioned below).
+- Allows replacing this component with other component (as mentioned below).

 ### Use Object

-The Form Date Picker component uses the `com.adobe.cq.forms.core.components.models.form.DatePicker` Sling Model for its Use-object.
+The Form Date Input component uses the `com.adobe.cq.forms.core.components.models.form.DateInput` Sling Model for its Use-object.

 ### Edit Dialog Properties

 The following properties are written to JCR for this Form Date component and are expected to be available as `Resource` properties:

 1. `./jcr:title` - defines the label to use for this field